MercuryWorkshop/sh1mmer/README.md

 - OlyB#9420 - Scraped additional shims
 - Sharp_Jack#4374 - Created wax & compiled the first shims
 - ember#0377 - Helped with the website
+- Mark - Technical Understanding and Advisory into the ChromeOS ecosystem